Hemant-Gupta1/DebtSolver/README.md

 a central participant with all payment modalities.
 The programme accepts user input for the number of participants, their details, and transaction information, and then displays a clear picture of how participants settle their debts through a series of calculated transactions.
-The code makes use of functions to handle various components of the debt settlement process, which improves readability and modularization.'''
+The code makes use of functions to handle various components of the debt settlement process, which improves readability and modularization.

+Technologies used:
+Python

+Instructions to run
+1. python3 cash_flow.py
+2. Enter inputs depending upon the prompts